-Debate on the abolition of the rank lists: New legislation.
+Debate on the abolition of the rank lists: New legislation

 Because of the accession of Cyprus to the European Union and the commitment to implement the acquis communautaire regarding the free movement of workers, a debate concerning the abolition of the rank lists has ensued.
-As a result, the Ministry of Education and Culture, MoEC (Ypourgeio Paideias kai Politismou, YPP) has sought and received approval from the Council of Ministers for new legislation (in fact this is a renewed effort to have an inactive 1994 bill enacted by the parliament), which is now debated by the House of Representatives and chances are that it will be approved.
+As a result, the Ministry of Education and Culture, MoEC (Ypourgeio Paideias kai Politismou, YPP) has sought and received approval from the Council of Ministers for new legislation (in fact this is a renewed effort to have an inactive 1994 bill enacted by the parliament), which has been debated by the House of Representatives but a decision has not yet been taken.